 Careful going too small though.
 Freelancer graphic designers can be a good option but building brands requires a team especially when creating a brand strategy to help target your audience.

 With your big famous branding agency, it can feel like you’re just another name on the client list, another job on the conveyor belt.
 You might find your projects are shuffled around various agency teams, with consistency and continuity falling victim to their own HR needs and internal processes.
-Are they in it for their design effectiveness award wins or to help you grow?
+Are they in it for their award wins or to help you grow?

 With a smaller agency, you always have one point of contact – no account manager and your project not passed off to a junior designer.
 Don’t get us wrong, account managers can do a great job in organising your project so it runs smoothly but with an extra person in the line of communication, your feedback can get lost in translation before it reaches the designer.
 To alleviate this, smaller agencies favour working closely with the designer in a much more collaborative way.